-** Optional extension to Mary can be arrange on request at extra cost** We guarantee all tour departures for a minimum of 2 passengers.
+Day by day itinerary Day 01: Arrival in Tashkent (Uzbekistan) *** Please note that all above hotels are subject to availability or we will arrange alternative hotels of a similar standard.
+We guarantee all tour departures for a minimum of 2 passengers.
 In order to confirm your booking we will need a non-refundable deposit of 400 USD per person.
 The final invoice will be sent to you 4 weeks before the tour departure, the final cost dependent on the final group size.
-If the following dates or the described itinerary does not meet your travel needs, please write to us, we can arrange a customised tour for you.
-All private transfers in air-conditioned cars, bus in cities depend on the group size, 4 wheel drive for Pamir Highway and domestic flights.
-Visa Fees and GBAO permit *** Please also note that Single Supplement is only available while staying in hotels only not in Guest houses and home stays*** ***If you would like to customize your trip please write to us we are more than happy to arrange your trip according to your request
+If the following dates or the described itinerary does not meet your travel needs, please write to us, we can arrange a customized tour for you. • All domestic transportation in Private Car, Van, Bus depending on the group size, Trains • Visa Fees.

 Tour operates: May until September

-Transport: Private air conditioned transport in towns, 4×4 Jeeps for Pamir Highway, economy class domestic flights
+Transport: Private air conditioned transport in towns, 4×4 Jeeps, Van for the Pamir Highway, economy class domestic flights